ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa1/index.md

 suceeded and failed, and click on the individual tests to see them in the source window and see a description of the failures.

-You can also run the tests from the command line.
+(Optional) You can also run the tests from the command line.
 We have provided a short script, `run-tests.sh`, that you can use to compile and run your program.
 From the base directory of the code, just run